 Remarriage: Altering Your Financial Plan to Meet Your Needs

-In previous generations, men traditionally handled the family finances.
-While this arrangement may have worked well during the husband’s lifetime, the consequences of the wife’s lack of involvement in the family’s finances often became clear after her husband died.
+In previous generations, husband’s traditionally handled the family finances.
+While this arrangement may have worked well during the husband’s lifetime, the consequences of the wife’s lack of involvement in the family’s finances often became clear after her spouse died.
 Today, more women are actively directing the outcome of their personal finances, and for good reason.

 Women need to plan for a time when they may be on their own.
 Through divorce, widowhood, or personal choice, the odds are high that a woman will be independent at some point in her lifetime.
 Financial planning is essential for women throughout life, but it becomes especially important in the event of remarriage, as financial arrangements may need to be made for ex-spouses and children.

 If you are in a second marriage or about to remarry, you may want to consider the following important points about managing your personal finances:

 Bank Accounts.
 Should married couples combine their bank accounts or keep them separate?
 Or, perhaps combine certain accounts and keep others separate?
 There is no right or wrong choice—this is a personal decision.
 An open and honest discussion may reveal whether or not you and your spouse are financially compatible regarding spending habits, saving, investing, debt, etc. If there is a marked difference in the way you both handle money, then separating your finances may be a better plan.